atomisthq/docs/docs/automations/events.md

 # Unit test

 Event handlers run in the background based on incoming events, so it's critical to test so you can be sure that they do what you expect in various cases.
-Luckily, event handlers are very unit testable.
+Event handlers are very unit testable by design.

 Here is a test for the issue notification event handler: